Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Confusion noise for future polarised experiments

 \subsubsection{The case of B-POP}

 We also considered the SPICA B-POP polarised experiment, which is at shorter wavelength.
 B-POP will provide 100-350\,$\mu$m images of linearly polarised dust emission with an angular resolution, signal-to-noise ratio, and dynamic ranges comparable to those achieved by Herschel images of the cold ISM in total intensity.
-The angular resolution of B-BOP at 200\,$\mu$m will also be a factor ~30 better than Planck polarisation data.
+The angular resolution of B-BOP at 200\,$\mu$m will also be a factor $\sim$30 better than Planck polarisation data.

-At those wavelengths, and with such a high angular resolution, only the shot noise of DSFG contributes to the confusion noise ($\sigma_{conf}$).
-Flux limits are about 0.4, 19.6 and 35.3\,mJy at 100, 200 and 350\,$\mu$m, respectively (see Table\,\ref{tab:B-BOP}).
+At these wavelengths and with this high angular resolution, only the shot noise of DSFG contributes to the confusion noise ($\sigma_{conf}$).
+Flux limits are about 0.4, 19.6, and 35.3\,mJy at 100, 200, and 350\,$\mu$m, respectively (see Table\,\ref{tab:B-BOP}).
 This is sightly above the SPIRE/Herschel 350\,$\mu$m flux limit due to the smaller telescope aperture.
-For a 5'$\times$5' survey, confusion noise levels are reached in 40, 0.07, and 0.08\,seconds at 100, 200 and 350\,$\mu$m, respectively\footnote{These values were computed using \citet{Andre2019} sensitivity forecasts (see their Table\,1).
+For one pointing (2.5'$\times$2.5'), confusion noise levels are reached in 9.9, 0.02, and 0.02\,seconds at 100, 200, and 350\,$\mu$m, respectively\footnote{These values were computed using the \citet{Andre2019} sensitivity forecasts (see their Table\,1).
 They correspond to the time needed to reach $\sigma_{inst}$ = $\sigma_{conf}$.}.
 For a 1 Sq.
-Deg. survey, they are reached in 1.6\,hours, 10\,seconds, and 12\,seconds.
-This shows that the 200 and 350\,$\mu$m maps, even on large areas, will be severely limited in depth due to extragalactic confusion, contrary to shorter wavelengths, such as the 100\,$\mu$m.
+Deg. survey, they are reached in 1.6\,hours, 9.7\,seconds, and 12.1\,seconds.
+This shows that the 200 and 350\,$\mu$m maps, even on large areas, will be severely limited in depth by extragalactic confusion.\\